Sobhankhedry/lowest-common-ancestor/README.md

 - You can add, remove, or modify nodes to explore different scenarios and test the LCA algorithm.
 - All the possible situations have been considered and done.

-## Algorithm Explanation

-The LCA algorithm works as follows:

-**Recursive Approach:** Given a binary tree and two nodes, the algorithm traverses from the root to find the first node that is an ancestor of both nodes.

 ## Contributing

 Contributions are always welcome!

 If you have suggestions, improvements, or want to report issues, feel free to open a pull request or issue.